daattali/beautiful-jekyll/_posts/2022-07-16-real-life-sensor-data-modeling.md

 ## Conclusion

 In this blog post, we examined the three most common irregularities in real-world sensor data for chemical manufacturing batches.
 These include variations in batch duration, missing chunks of data, and equipment malfunctions.
 The actual time series can be a combination of these irregularities, including varying batch durations and the presence or absence of missing data and equipment malfunctions in different proportions.
-To further improve the code, we can merge the three versions of the `generate_current_data` function into a single method and incorporate it into a dedicated class.
-The `generate_truncated_normal_vector` function could then become an internal method of this class, and additional methods could be added as needed.
-Of course, the test coverage can be improved to cover all the irregularity cases discussed above.
+To further improve the code, we can:
+- merge the three versions of the `generate_current_data` function into a single method;
+- build a dedicated class;
+- add variability to the time window between the batches;
+- turn the `generate_truncated_normal_vector` function into internal method of the class;
+- add additional methods as needed;
+- improve test coverage to cover all the irregularity cases discussed above.

 Copyright © 2022 Zheniya Mogilevski